nihal111/nihal111.github.io/_posts/2016-05-08-playing-with-aliases.markdown

 - tutorial
 ---

-Since I can't do without my games, I can't do without Windows, and I have to dualboot.
-This means that most of my data is stored on a disk shared between both the operating systems.
-The path to the directory where I keep my projects thus becomes rather long.
-And I like to keep an alias for it.
+Since I can't do without my games, I can't do without Windows, and I have to dual-boot.
+This means most of my data lives on a disk shared between both operating systems.
+The path to my projects directory is annoyingly long.
+Naturally, I keep an alias for it.

 {% highlight bash %}
 alias code='cd /media/Nihal/Code'
 {% endhighlight %}

-What this would do is create an alias by the name of 'code' which would exist till the time you killed the terminal.
-Rather I have created a permanent alias for it, which is stored by copying the above line into the **`.bash_aliases`** file in the home directory (if it doesn't exist, you should really create one).
-I wanted to create a few more permanent aliases as and when needed and the process to do so felt tedious.
-Alas!
-I wrote another alias for it.
-Let's talk about the **`.bashrc`** and **`.bash_aliases`** file before getting there.
+This creates an alias called 'code' that exists until you kill the terminal.
+I've made mine permanent by adding it to the **`.bash_aliases`** file in my home directory (if yours doesn't exist, go ahead and create one).
+I wanted to be able to add more permanent aliases on the fly, and the process of manually editing the file each time felt tedious.
+So naturally, I wrote another alias to solve that.
+But first, let's talk about **`.bashrc`** and **`.bash_aliases`**.

 ### The ***`.bashrc`*** file
-In the home directory there also exists a `.bashrc` file which shall contain a lot of oher things.
-The `.bashrc` file is a script which executes evereytime a terminal is started in the **interactive mode**.
-It contains a set of configurations for the terminal.
-The `.bashrc` file provides a space to set up variables, functions, aliases etc that you may want to use.
-The `.bashrc` is then run every time you open up a new terminal.
-Be careful, that any error or change you make in the `.bashrc` file will be reflected in all subsequent terminal windows launced.
-Also if you have a terminal window running, and you make changes to the `.bashrc` file thereafter, you will obviously have no effect on the running terminal and you may want to restart it.
+In the home directory there also exists a `.bashrc` file which contains a lot of other things.
+The `.bashrc` file is a script that executes every time a terminal is started in **interactive mode**.
+It contains a set of configurations for the terminal -- variables, functions, aliases, and so on.
+Be careful: any error or change you make in `.bashrc` will be reflected in all subsequent terminal windows launched.
+And if you have a terminal window already running when you make changes, those changes won't take effect until you restart it.

 ### Loading the ***`.bash_aliases`*** file
 The `.bashrc` file does a fine job of loading the `.bash_aliases` file like so: